 Option 2.
-Computer to computer file transfer via cloud storage services
+Computer-to-computer file transfer via cloud storage services

-Cloud storage service is also a way to perform remote file transfer free.
+Cloud storage service is also a way to perform remote file transfer for free.
 Technically, cloud storage service is more like a backup tool allowing you to back up and sync your files to your cloud and then download it whenever and wherever you want.

 There are lots of cloud service providers at present.
 Here we’ll take Google Drive as an example to show you how to transfer files remotely using cloud storage services.